astropy/astropy/docs/time/index.rst

 Using Time objects
 -------------------

-There are three basic operations available with |Time| objects:
+There are four basic operations available with |Time| objects:

 - Get the representation of the time value(s) in a particular `time format`_.
 - Get a new time object for the same time value(s) but referenced to a different `time scale`_.
+- Get the `sidereal time`_ corresponding to a particular time value(s).
 - Do time arithmetic involving |Time| and/or |TimeDelta| objects.

 Get representation